CloudVPS/opticon/README.md

 At some time in the future, the opticon endpoint will be available directly through keystone, and the `opticon` endpoint definition will become optional, but for now it has to be in there.
-The tenant set up in defaults is the tenant that will be used for any commands that aren’t given with an explicit `—tenant` flag
+The tenant set up in defaults is the tenant that will be used for any commands that aren’t given with an explicit `--tenant` flag

 Managing the tenant database